 CDC provides leadership in helping control the HIV/AIDS epidemic by working with community, state, national, and international partners in surveillance, research, and prevention and evaluation activities.

-Seeks to prevent the most serious health risk behaviors among children, adolescents and young adults including HIV/AIDS.
+CDC's DASH aims to prevent the most serious health risk behaviors, including those for HIV/AIDS, among children, adolescents, and young adults.

 The Ryan White Program

-This site provides detailed State-level information on the Ryan White HIV/AIDS Treatment Modernization Act of 2006 (the Ryan White HIV/AIDS Program) and the HIV/AIDS epidemic.
-The Ryan White HIV/AIDS Program reaches more than 529,000 people a year.
-It funds primary care and support services for people living with and affected by HIV disease who lack health insurance and financial resources for their care.
+This site provides detailed state-level information on the Ryan White HIV/AIDS Treatment Modernization Act of 2006 (the The Ryan White Program ) and the HIV/AIDS epidemic.
+The Program reaches more than 529,000 people a year by funding primary care, support services for people living with, and affected by, HIV disease who lack health insurance and financial resources for their care.
 The program also funds training, technical assistance, and demonstration projects to advance the work of funded agencies.

-A government site covering women's health issues including HIV/AIDS.
-Launched by the U.S. Department of Health and Human Services, Office on Women’s Health.
+Womenshealth.gov is a government site covering women's health issues including HIV/AIDS from the HHS Office on Women’s Health.